-While natural areas have a high proportion of plantable space, this land use type makes up a relatively small area in Burlington (Fig. 5).
-Most of the land is agricultural.
+While institutional and utility properties have a high proportion of plantable space, these land use types make up a relatively small area in Elwood (Fig. 5).
+Most of the land is transit, followed by agriculture.

 Figure 5: Acres of land cover types across land uses.